-As in the case of the plane truss, this relation is a necessary condition for stability, but it is not a sufficient condition, since one or more of the m members can be arranged in such a way as not to contribute to a stable configuration of the entire truss.
+As in the case of the plane truss, this relation is a necessary condition for stability, but it is not a sufficient condition, since one or more of the mmembers can be arranged in such a way as not to contribute to a stable configuration of the entire truss.
 If m + 6 > 3j, there are more members than there are independent equations, and the truss is statically indeterminate internally with redundant members present.
+If m + 6 < 3j, there is a deficiency of internal members, and the truss is unstable and subject to collapse under load.
+This relationship between the number of joints and the number of members is very helpful in the preliminary design of a stable space truss, since the configuration is not as obvious as with a plane truss, where the geometry for statical determinacy is generally quite apparent.